 If you’re afraid of heights, don’t worry.
 It’s not a particularly tall wheel.
-It only reaches about 40 metres up.
+The SkyWheel only reaches up about 40 metres.

-Some people don’t enjoy the ride, while others consider it the highlight of their trip.
+While some people don’t enjoy the ride, others consider it the highlight of their trip.
 If the sky is clear, it’s the best way to see more of the city.
-If it’s cloudy or rainy, you may just want to skip this attraction and move on to something else.
+If it’s cloudy or rainy, you may want to skip this attraction and move on to something else.

 Climb the stairs in front of Helsinki Cathedral

-The Cathedral has a clean, white façade with blue-green domes topped with golden crosses.
+Helsinki Cathedral has a clean, white façade with blue-green domes topped with golden crosses.
 Built in the 19th-century, the cathedral is elegant & eye-catching.

-When you get to the cathedral, climb the flight of stairs and turn around to look out over part of the city.
+When you get to the cathedral, climb the flight of stairs and turn around to look out over the city.
 You’ll also see your next destination from the top of the steps.